Staggerlee011/docker-certified-associate/cheat-sheets/running-container.md

 - --interactive = open connection to container (stdin)
 - --tty = connect to a terminal session inside the container

-Run a new dos-web:latest and run a singe command then close the container
+Run a new alpine container and run a singe command then close the container

 ``` powershell
 echo "hello" | docker run -i alpine cat